top of page

 • Topanga Beach often gets an F rating by the Heal the Bay Beach Report Card during the wet season.
 A study completed in 2015 by the RCDSMM and UCLA found that the source of the bacteria was primarily birds and dogs.
 Human feces from “direct deposits”, as well as human encampments on the beach and around the lagoon, also contribute to deteriorated water quality.

-The town of Topanga eight miles uphill is not contributing to the problem at this time.
+The town of Topanga eight miles upstream is not contributing to the problem at this time.

 Keep Out Sign at Topanga Lagoon